AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/portals/data_structures.md

 ## `L2Actor`

-An entity on L2, specifying the address and the chainid for the entity.
+An entity on L2, specifying the address and the version for the entity.
 Used when specifying sender/recipient with an entity that is on L2.

 ```solidity title="DataStructures.sol"
   struct L2Actor {